albertogg/albertogg.github.com/content/blog/2015-03-30-my-most-used-git-aliases.md

 categories:
 - blog
 date: 2015-03-30T00:00:00Z
-description: My most used git aliases and a brief explanation of what do they do.
+description: My most used git aliases and a brief explanation of what do they do
 tag: blog
 title: My most used git aliases
-url: /2015/03/30/my-most-used-git-aliases/
+slug: /my-most-used-git-aliases/
 ---

 > tl;dr short description of my most used git aliases.